☀ Solar Panels for Churches

 UK RELIGIOUS BUILDINGS — ALL TRADITIONS

 UK heritage solar specialists for churches, cathedrals, synagogues, mosques, gurdwaras, mandirs, chapels and meeting houses.
-Faculty, Listed Building Consent and civil planning routes handled in-house.
+Faculty jurisdiction, Listed Building Consent and civil planning routes all handled in-house.
 50+ projects delivered across the UK faith estate.

 • MCS Certified